MicrosoftDocs/well-architected/well-architected/oracle-iaas/get-started.md

 ms.subservice: waf-workload-oracle
 ---

-# Get started on Oracle on Azure IaaS workloads
+# Create an Oracle workload on Azure

 This guidance is intended to provide **Application Owners**, **Oracle Database Administrators**, **Business Stakeholders** and **Architects** with best practices for well-architected Oracle on Azure IaaS implementation.
 You can use this workload documentation as your go-to resource for guidance on how to apply the Azure Well-Architected best practices as the technical foundation for building and operating a highly reliable solution for Oracle on Azure at-scale.